-Three of our NEOs received base salary increases for fiscal 2022, all of which were generally modest ranging from 3-4%.
-The HRC Committee recommended, and the independent members of our Board approved, an increase to Mr. Neri's salary to \$1.275 million to reward performance and reduce the gap in his compensation compared to the median of our peer companies.
-In addition, other NEOs received salary increases to reward performance and maintain our competitive position to market as follows: Mr. Schultz's base salary was increased to \$800,000 and Mr. May's base salary was increased to \$650,000.
-All base salary increases were effective at the beginning of fiscal 2022.
+The HRC Committee recommended, and the independent members of our Board approved, an increase to Mr. Neri's salary to \$1.3 million, effective at the beginning of fiscal 2023, to reduce the gap in his compensation compared to the median of our peer companies.
+No other NEOs received a base salary increase for fiscal 2023.